The Pulse of K-Entertainment

 Who are the cast members of Gold Land?

-Gold Land stars Park Bo-young as Kim Hee-ju, Kim Sung-cheol as Jang Wook (Woo-gi), Lee Hyun-wook as pilot Lee Do-kyeong, Kim Hee-won as corrupt cop Kim Jin Man, Moon Jung-hee, and Lee Kwang Soo as Director Park, an executive in the criminal organization.
-The series is directed by Kim Sung-hoon and written by Hwang Jo-yoon of Oldboy fame.
+Gold Land stars Park Bo-young as airport security officer Kim Hee-ju, Kim Sung-cheol as Jang Wook, Lee Hyun-wook as pilot Lee Do-kyeong, Kim Hee-won as corrupt cop Kim Jin Man, Moon Jung-hee, and Lee Kwang Soo as Director Park from the pursuing criminal organization.
+Disney+ confirmed the lineup when it set the series for an April 29, 2026 premiere.
+The drama is directed by Kim Sung-hoon and written by Hwang Jo-yoon.

 Is Gold Land connected to Park Bo-young's Light Shop?